Phauthentic/phpstan-rules/docs/rules/Class-Must-Have-Specification-Docblock-Rule.md

 # Class Must Have Specification Docblock Rule

-Ensures that classes and/or methods matching specified patterns have a properly formatted docblock with a "Specification:" section.
+Ensures that classes, interfaces, and/or methods matching specified patterns have a properly formatted docblock with a "Specification:" section.
 The specification must contain a list of items, and optionally allows annotations and additional text.

 ## Configuration Example